Procurement Performance & Development

 This is the point at which new policies, procedures, and operating models will be agreed upon and rolled out.
 This is an ideal opportunity to review processes and practices and adjust them to suit the new approach.

-Don't become process police, but instead communicate the opportunities and visualize the benefit for the stakeholders when making change.
+Don't become process police; instead, communicate the opportunities and visualize the benefits for the stakeholders when making change.
 Remember to be flexible.
 Policies should be closely monitored and discarded if they are causing more hassle than good.

 Consider: What needs to change in practice to get to the targets?